-Gardens don’t have to end when the frost comes!
-SESE Seed Inventory Manager Ken Bezilla shows participants how to expand your garden’s production, and feel happier about your winter trips to the grocery store.
-September is the month for planting fall and winter greens, and there is still time to get some root crops in the ground.
-Keep your veggies alive through zero-degree nights, and enjoy good harvests all the way through April.
-Emphasis will be on low-tech production — floating row cover, mulch, a good thermometer, and an eye on the weather.
+Gardens don’t have to end when the frost arrives!
+SESE Seed Inventory Manager Ken Bezilla shares how to expand your garden’s production time and buy less winter produce at the grocery store.
+September is the prime month for planting fall and winter greens, and there’s still time to get root crops into the ground.

 Southern Exposure Seed Exchange

 Ken Bezilla has farmed for 20 years in Oregon, Missouri and Virginia.
 He is the seed inventory manager for Southern Exposure Seed Exchange (SESE).
 When he escapes the office, he helps grow seed crops and variety trials for SESE, plus (of course) huge fall and winter gardens.